-- (1) Students transferring from the University of Illinois at Chicago or at Springfield should request that their Immunization Information Form be transferred by the health center on that campus. - (2) Military personnel may have their Immunization Information Form completed by a military physician. - (b) Tuberculosis Control - All new and returning students are encouraged to present evidence of freedom from tuberculosis to the McKinley Health Center.
+- (1) All new and returning students are encouraged to present evidence of freedom from tuberculosis to the McKinley Health Center.
 All new international students are required to complete tuberculosis screening at the McKinley Health Center before completing registration. - (2) A person who has a positive skin test is required to have a chest X-ray.
 A person with a known history of positive reaction to the tuberculosis skin test will not be retested, but will require a chest X-ray to show evidence of freedom from active tuberculosis.
 An individual who has had a chest X-ray performed within the previous twelve months will not require an additional chest X-ray if the previous chest X-ray is obtainable and meets the University's chest X-ray standards.
 A student with a positive skin test must schedule an appointment at McKinley Health Center to review his or her health history.